Qumulo believes in hardware flexibility and we designed our file system to be hardware agnostic.

 The HAL uses the serial number of a node to determine its SKU.
 From there, it produces a hardware definition for this SKU.
 It asserts that present hardware components (CPUs, NICs, drives, etc.) are whitelisted by Qumulo for use in a node of this SKU.
 It determines which NICs are to be used for frontend and backend traffic.
 It maps low-level SSD and HDD information to QFSD’s working and backing disk abstractions.
 It also maps drives to bays for use in the UI.
 It can poll CPU temperatures, detect device hotplug events, configure hardware-based encryption, control LEDs on the chassis and drives, and so much more.

-We ship a wide variety of Qumulo-manufactured SKUs.
-Qumulo file storage software runs on popular HPE and Dell server platforms.
-We run on AWS and GCP.
-Internally, we increase our test coverage by hosting Qumulo VMs on VMWare.
+For hardware flexibility, the Qumulo Core file data platform runs on popular HPE and Fujitsu servers and we ship a variety of Qumulo-manufactured SKUs.
+We also run on major public cloud infrastructures.
+Internally, we increase our test coverage by hosting Qumulo VMs on VMware.
 We also test by running sandboxed “simnodes” as multiple QFSD processes on the same host, using flat files on the host as block devices and loopback for networking.
 As part of a Qumulo hackathon, one of our internal devs got the product up and running on his gaming tower at home with a bunch of discarded SSDs from our lab wired haphazardly to various SATA ports on his motherboard (we don’t recommend this configuration).

-Qumulo is a software shop, but we do have an in-house hardware team.
-In the next entry, I’ll describe the role of this team and how it fits into the broader Qumulo mission of hardware independence.
+Qumulo is a software shop that builds with hardware flexibility in mind, we do have an in-house hardware team.
+In part 2, Building Hardware Agnostic Enterprise File Storage, I describe the role of this team and how it fits into the broader Qumulo mission of hardware independence.